George the Poet and First Bus release ‘ode to the bus’ poem, as research shows Brits want to connect more in public spaces

 Starting a conversation can be challenging due to various factors, such as fear of rejection, social anxiety, lack of confidence, or past negative experiences.
 However, engaging in small talk offers significant personal benefits, including the development of social connections and the enhancement of overall well-being.
 Initiating this process with simple steps can help to build your confidence and form valuable relationships within your community.

-Simon Pearson, Chief Commercial Officer at First Bus, said “As a leading operator of bus routes across the UK, we are well aware of the power and significance buses hold in connecting people to their local communities, not just literally as a method of transport, but socially too.
+Simon Goff, Managing Director at First Bus South, said “As a leading operator of bus routes across the UK, we are well aware of the power and significance buses hold in connecting people to their local communities, not just literally as a method of transport, but socially too.

 “First Bus is a product of our amazing colleagues who work tirelessly in our depots behind the scenes and out on the road on our buses, and customers who opt to travel by bus and help create a greener future.
 It is an honour to be able to partner with such a highly-esteemed creative like George the Poet to help sing all the amazing benefits of bus travel, and it’s a delight to see some true stories of our First Bus communities come to life through his words and in the video itself.”